Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How long does Adalat XL take to work?
+How long does Adalat XL take to lower blood pressure?

 What should I avoid while taking Adalat XL?